raithorivera/amihan-app/README.md

 ##### Demo 👉 [https://amihan.codebracket.xyz](https://amihan.codebracket.xyz)

-This is an example frontend for the Amihan application, powered by Next.js.
+The above demo link is for the frontend of Amihan application, powered by Next.js.

 ##### Desktop View